danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

-And schedule a transcoder job for every created S3 object in our input bucket:
+And schedule a transcoder job for every created S3 object in the input bucket:

 ```js
 'use strict';